-Hindustan Zinc signs MoU for 250-hectare ecological restoration in Rajasthan
+Hindustan Zinc signs MoU with TERI for 250-hectare ecological restoration project

-Hindustan Zinc Limited signed an MoU with TERI for a 250-hectare ecological restoration project at its Chanderiya complex in Rajasthan.
-The initiative aims to create the world's largest green cover in industrial premises, supporting biodiversity and climate resilience.
-The project builds on prior success restoring 22.25 hectares and aligns with the company's Sustainability Goal 2030.
+Hindustan Zinc signed an MoU with TERI to develop a 250-hectare ecological restoration project at its Chanderiya complex, aiming to create the world's largest green cover in industrial premises.
+The initiative supports the company's Sustainability Goal 2030 and builds on prior restoration of 22.25 hectares using Mycorrhiza technology.

 *this image is generated using AI for illustrative purposes only.